 Why can’t we get hiring right?
 Why does the interview process so frequently fail?
-It’s not that you intend to misrepresent your job offering—or that candidates really want a job for which they will either be overqualified or over their head.
+It’s not that you intend to misrepresent your job offering — or that candidates really want a job for which they will either be overqualified or over their head.
 When you make a bad hiring decision, it is usually because you don’t really know what you are looking for.
 What can you do to make sure the interview accurately reflects the nature of job and reveals the candidate’s suitability?

-Figure Out What You Really Want—from Scratch
+Figure Out What You Really Want — From Scratch

-One of the biggest problems organizations have when they begin the hiring process is that they plain don’t know what they want.
+One of the biggest problems organizations have when they begin the hiring process is that they don’t know what they want.
 You may have a basic job description and a pretty good idea of what the person will be doing, but you probably lack clear consensus on the job’s priorities, including:

 - What skills are most important?